adolfomunoz/svg.cc/docs/svgplot/imshow.md

-# GNUPlot::imshow
+# SVGPlot::imshow

-The `imshow` method provides a versatile way of plotting two dimensional data from the `svg_cpp_plot::SVGPlot` class.
+The `imshow` method provides a versatile way of plotting two dimensional data from the `svg::plot::SVGPlot` class.
 The simplest example is the following:

 ```cpp
 svg_cpp_plot::SVGPlot plt;